Vietnam.vn - Nền tảng quảng bá Việt Nam

 The soldiers chosen to represent the 308th Division had arrived in Hanoi before October 10th, waiting in Ha Dong.
 Everyone stayed up all night, anxiously awaiting the important moment.

-On the day of taking over the capital, Mr. Bui Gia Tue sat in the third car, following two cars of the Chairman of the Military Management Committee Vuong Thua Vu and Vice Chairman of the Hanoi Military Management Committee Tran Duy Hung; going from Ha Dong, to Cua Nam, through Hang Dau, Hang Ngang, Hang Dao, Bo Ho...
+On the day of taking over the capital, Mr. Bui Gia Tue sat in the third car, following two cars of Chairman of the Military Management Committee Vuong Thua Vu and Vice Chairman of the Hanoi Military Management Committee Tran Duy Hung; going from Ha Dong, to Cua Nam, through Hang Dau, Hang Ngang, Hang Dao, Bo Ho...

 After the day of taking over the capital, the unit was assigned the task of protecting the Yen Phu Water Plant for more than a month.
 Mr. Tue said that it was an important location, and the superiors required the unit to strictly guard it to protect the capital's water source.
 Mr. Tue recalled that at that time, the French colonialists left, plotting to place white sacks containing unknown substances on the well's mouth.
 Realizing the risk of poisoning, we reported to the commander and asked the enemy to move immediately.
 That prevented the enemy from sabotaging Hanoi after the day of taking over.

 Five days after taking over the capital, the unit was allowed to go out in the neighborhood.
 He and the Division's logistics chief went through Hang Be Street.
-In the middle of the neighborhood, at house number 19 (Mr. Tue's house), some relatives rushed out to invite them in, but he waved his hand and reported to the logistics chief: "My family has not returned from evacuation, these are just relatives so please do not come in."
+In the middle of the neighborhood, at house number 19 (Mr. Tue's house), some relatives rushed out to invite them in, but he waved his hand and reported to the logistics chief: "My family has not returned from evacuation, these are just relatives, so please do not come in."
 He said that the strictness was because the authorities did not allow direct meetings with relatives and blood relatives after returning to take over.
 About 4 months later, his family moved from the evacuation area in Thanh Hoa to Hanoi, and he was able to see his mother and siblings again.
 He continued to go to school, while his mother and siblings made a living in a small rented house on Ma May Street.

 “Uncle Ho asked: “What do you study for?”, “Yes, Uncle, we study to serve the people,” I replied.
 Uncle Ho continued to ask: “What does it mean to serve the people?”.
 I was confused, then regained my composure and answered Uncle Ho: “Yes, Uncle, serving the people means taking care of the people’s lives to improve in terms of food, housing, clothing, transportation, education…”, “That’s good.
 Sit down.”
 Uncle Ho’s words were very simple, but I will never forget them for the rest of my life,” Mr. Tue recalled.

 The memories of meeting Uncle Ho have been imprinted in his heart throughout his life.
-After graduating from the University of Economics and Finance, Mr. Tue worked at the Military Ordnance Department (General Department of Defense Industry).
+After graduating from the University of Economics and Finance, Mr. Tue worked at the Military Industry Department (General Department of Defense Industry).

 During his years working in the military, Mr. Bui Gia Tue could not remember how many missions he had, how much ammunition and medicine he had to carry to serve the battlefield.
 Later, during the resistance war against the US, he and his comrades secretly supplied ammunition to unnumbered ships day and night to bring to the South.

 Retiring in 1991, he was still happy to continue doing his duty for the benefit of the people, as the head of the mediation team.
-After nearly 10 years of doing mediation work, he was awarded the title "Good person - Good deed" by the Chairman of Hanoi City for his contributions to mediation work at the grassroots level.
+After nearly 10 years of mediation work, he was awarded the title “Good person – Good deed” by the Chairman of Hanoi City for his contributions to mediation work at the grassroots level.

 With his contributions and dedication to the revolution, Mr. Tue was honored to receive many noble medals and awards from the State and the army.
 On September 2, Mr. Bui Gia Tue was given another happiness when he was awarded the 75-year Party membership badge when he turned 93 years old.